automenta/mb7/doc/README.gra2.md

 - **Concept:** Users vote on Ontology improvements using `"trust"` edges—like a reputation system for ideas.
 - **Outcome:** The best concepts (e.g., a brilliant `#project` tag setup) rise naturally, driven by collective wisdom.

-This turns **SemanticScribe** into a living economy where creativity pays off.
+This turns **Netention** into a living economy where creativity pays off.

 ---